 Take Facebook as an example.
 There’s a profile picture, cover photo, image posts, content design and app button images, for starters.
 Beyond that, you have Twitter headers, Twitter image posts, Instagram posts, Google+ headers, Youtube Channel Art, and so much more, depending on what sites you choose to put your brand on.

 Oftentimes, the dimensions, sizing, cropping of each digital deliverable is different.
 So, to make sure your designs are perfectly sized and optimised for each social media, use specialized templates in order to avoid having to recreate assets from scratch for every platform.

 Beyond social media, consider what other digital elements you might need.
 Do you need content for your website?
 Do you need a signature for your email?
 Try to think about every channel that you’ll be using professionally, and pad it out with cohesive designs.

 To streamline the process, make a checklist of every element you need to create for your digital mediums and create them together.
 This will keep your designs consistent, prevent any inconsistencies (e.g. if you used a slightly different color) and make it way easier and quicker for you to launch.

 While so many things are online these days, it’s important to not forget the medium that started it all – print.
 You can network online all you like, but handing someone a real business card, or sending them a letter with a personalised letterhead, or letting them physically flip through a portfolio of your work can be refreshing and just as important as any digital connection.

 Another great physical deliverable to have in your artillery is a portfolio.
-So many portfolios these days are online or digital, and while this is great for convenience in some cases, if you plan on meeting clients/consumers/employers in person and have a good body of work to show off, then handing them a physical portfolio can be a nice way to stick in their minds.
+So many portfolios these days are online or digital, and while this is great for convenience in some cases, if you plan on meeting clients, consumers or employers in person and have a good body of work to show off, handing them a physical portfolio can be a nice way to stick in their minds.